 Knowing how to clean walls and ceilings will reduce the amount of dust floating around in your home and make any room look better.

 Like most cleaning projects, it may take a bit of effort the first time if they’re dusty and covered in grime.
 Once you make cleaning walls and ceilings part of your regular cleaning routine, it’ll take just minutes.
 Right away, though, you’ll notice less dust in your house which means it stays clean longer.
+To really knock out dust, combine this with cleaning your baseboards!

 How To Clean Walls and Ceilings